-While it may be morbid, it's normal to wonder what happens to your body after death.
-As what happens to your consciousness remains a mystery, learning the established physical facts of the process can be fascinating.
-The stages of decay in the human body occur right away.
-What happens when a body decomposes in a casket is a long, complex process.
+While it may be morbid, it's normal to wonder what happens to our bodies post-mortem.
+While what happens to the human consciousness remains a mystery, we can learn the established facts of the physical process.
+The stages of decay occur right away, and what transpires when a body decomposes in a casket can be a long, complex process.

-Decomposition begins as soon as you die, and continues until your body becomes fossilized.
-Decomposition in a casket can slow things down, stretching out the process for decades.
-Learning the facts of the matter will leave you feeling humbled.
-It's a reminder that, however important we are in life, we all end up dust and bones in the end.
+Decomposition begins as soon as someone passes and continues until the body becomes fossilized.
+Depending on the pre-burial preparations, decomposition in a casket can slow things down, essentially elongating the natural course for decades.
+Learning the facts of the matter may leave you feeling humbled, as it's a reminder that, however important we are in life, we all end up dust and bones in the end.

 Rigor Mortis Sets In After Two To Six Hours

-As your body eats itself, your internal temperature drops as blood stops flowing.
-This causes blood to coagulate, stiffening the arteries, veins, and capillaries.
+As the process of self-digestion occurs, the body's internal temperature drops - paralleling the cessation of flowing blood.
+As a result, the blood begins to thicken.
+The coagulation causes the arteries, veins, and capillaries to essentially harden.
 This leads to the well-known phenomenon of rigor mortis, in which corpses become stiff and immobile.
-This usually occurs two to six hours after death.

 Rigor mortis lasts about 24 hours.
 After it passes, blood settles in the area of the body that was closest to the ground at the time of death.
-The area where blood settles develops a red-brown stain.
-For example, if you died after falling down headfirst, you would get a blotchy brown stain on your face.
-Other body parts begin to take on a bluish tinge within eight to 10 hours of death.
+The area where blood settles develops a red-brown color, also called the "post-mortem stain."
+For example, if someone passed after falling down headfirst, then there would be a blotchy stain in the facial region.